alienyaoi/bows-manor/README.md

 feel free to cuddle / whisper me whenever. don't be scared.

-proshippers, racists, groomers, ex-friends do not interact, i don't care if your nice. you will be blacklisted.
+proshippers, racists, groomers, ex-friends do not interact, i don't care if your nice. you will be put on a list for investigation purposes. /serious!

 feel free to interact! i am very nice.